chadev/chatech-jobs/README.md

 ### Third Party Services

 * Heroku for hosting.
-* CircleCI for continuous integration and deployment.
+* Travis CI for continuous integration and deployment.